lsst/templates/project_templates/technote_rst/testn-000/README.rst

 Add new bibliography items to the ``local.bib`` file in the root directory (and later add them to `lsst-texmf`_).

-****

-Copyright 2019 Association of Universities for Research in Astronomy

-This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.

 .. _Sphinx: http://sphinx-doc.org
 .. _DM reStructuredText Style Guide: https://developer.lsst.io/restructuredtext/style.html
 .. _this repo: ./index.rst